Configure Ape

 contract = project.MyContract.deployments[0]

-NOTE: Ape does not add or edit deployments in your ape-config.yaml file.
+Ape does not add or edit deployments in your ape-config.yaml file.

 ethereum: